my-tickr/c5k-rustle/README.md

 # c5k-rustle
-The one-word Wordle clone mob-programmed in Rust that you always wanted!
+The one-word Wordle clone mob-programmed in Rust that you always wanted

 ## Getting started
 - Make sure you have Rust installed - https://www.rust-lang.org/tools/install